 To keep our soils healthy we spread organic compost throughout the vineyard on a yearly basis.
 We follow this with regular applications of organic seaweed, fish emulsion and potassium humate.
 This is applied not just to the vines but to the cover crops as well.
 This helps to have a complete healthy and fertile environment.

-In 2017 we applied for our Australian Certified Organic status and hope that soon we will be able to market our wines as “certified” organic.
+In 2017 we applied for our Australian Certified Organic status and now, Vintage 2020 we can label our wines as “certified” organic.